The Courage To Reach Out For Support

 Difficult experiences can be harder to cope with when it feels like no one, not even family or friends, understands what you went through.
 Connecting with other Veterans and reaching out for support can help to overcome isolation and increase enjoyment of life.

-Check the MYC page to learn how the VA can help with questions like,
+Check the Make the Connection page to learn how the VA can help with questions like,

 “What is social withdrawal or social isolation?” and